Breaking New Ground and Glass Ceilings

 Rewrite of Zoning Ordinance and Subdivision Regulations – Adopted in October 2018 after years of community participation/stakeholder engagement, the new/rewritten regulations streamline the ordinance and development approval processes; modernize and consolidate zones and development standards; incentivize revitalization and economic, transit-oriented, and mixed-use development; and protect stable residential neighborhoods.

 The Countywide Sectional Map Amendment (CMA) – Currently underway, the CMA is the second phase of the Zoning Ordinance Rewrite project that will apply the new zones to properties in the county.
 The Planning Department created an interactive “swipe tool” to show real-time zoning comparisons between the current and proposed zones.

 Downtown Development Plans – top infrastructure priorities to create great, mixed-use downtowns in Prince George’s Plaza, New Carrollton, Largo, Suitland, and the Branch Avenue area.

 Other achievements include development of The Pulse Newsletter, Planning Assistance to Municipalities and Communities (PAMC), Planning Efficient Transportation Systems, Assistance with Sustainable Communities Designations, a Food System Study, supporting a Redevelopment Authority, among others.

-About her tenure as Chairperson, Hewlett remarks in a short video discussing her life and career, that it was wonderful being appointed to the Prince George’s County Planning Board the first time by County Executive Curry, however, she is especially proud to have been invited by later County Commissioner, Rushern L. Baker, III, to serve another term.
+About her tenure as Chairperson, Hewlett remarks in a short video discussing her life and career, that it was wonderful being appointed to the Prince George’s County Planning Board the first time by County Executive Curry, however, she is especially proud to have been invited by later County Executive, Rushern L. Baker, III, to serve another term.

 Washington Business Journal video – 2011, “Women Who Mean Business: Elizabeth M. Hewlett, Prince George’s County Planning Board and The Maryland-National Capital Park and Planning Commission.”